 We have received no reports of unauthorized access to any patient's implanted device.
-The U.S. Department of Homeland Security, a respected authority on cybersecurity, reports compromising the security of these devices would be extremely difficult and require a high level of expertise.
+As with the previous pacemaker updates, the U.S. Department of Homeland Security reports compromising the security of these devices would be extremely difficult and require a high level of expertise.